-The 9 most relaxing areas to visit in Central Park
+The 9 most relaxing areas in Central Park

-In Central Park, you’re able to find lots of fun activities, entertainment ánd peaceful areas without hardly anyone around.
-Are you looking to visit scenic quiet areas?
-Participating in relaxing activities?
-Or perfect places to read, have lunch or even take a nap?
-Let’s explore this fantastic 3,41 km² green oasis in New York together.
-During this tour I will show you the 9 most relaxing areas in Central Park!
+In Central Park, you’re able to find lots of relaxing areas without hardly anyone around.
+Are you looking for scenic areas to photograph?
+Or perfect places to read, enjoy a lunch or even take a nap?

 1. Hallet Nature Sanctuary